-Your brake master cylinder reservoir is on the driver's side of the engine compartment.
+Your master cylinder reservoir is on the driver's side of the engine compartment.
 It is filled with DOT-3 brake fluid.
+See Engine Compartment Overview on page 5-14.

 There are only two reasons why the brake fluid level in the reservoir might go down.
 The first is that the brake fluid goes down to an acceptable level during normal brake lining wear.
 When new linings are put in, the fluid level goes back up.
 The other reason is that fluid is leaking out of the brake system.
 If it is, you should have your brake system fixed, since a leak means that sooner or later your brakes won't work well, or won't work at all.